DmitryMitsaliuk/peer-rewards/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Used libraries
-Application created with Create React App
+Application created with **Create React App**.

+**Material-UI** - Responsive React components for faster and easier web development.
+It's well documented.

+**Formik** - is a small library that helps with the 3 parts:
+1. Getting values in and out of form state
+2. Validation and error messages
+3. Handling form submission

-## Application examples
+## Application examples.
 ### Rewards Feed

 ![Rewards Feed](https://image.prntscr.com/image/LWVOywZ0RpqghToIWnUYdQ.png)